-From the 1st January 2021 travel to the EU, Switzerland, Norway, Iceland or Liechtenstein will change.
+As of the 1st January 2021 the following guidelines apply for travel to the EU, Switzerland, Norway, Iceland or Liechtenstein.

 Before any international travel visit leaders should check the Foreign, Commonwealth and Development Office (FCDO) travel guidance, paying particular attention to 'Entry Requirements', or at the very least ensure that the organising agency has put in all necessary checks and that all required paperwork is in place.